Mastercard/transaction-api-reference-app/README.md

 ### Recommendation <a name="recommendation"></a>
 It is recommended to create an instance of `ApiClient` per thread in a multi-threaded environment to avoid any potential issues.

+## About this Project <a name="about-this-project"></a>
+This project was created using the `OpenAPI Generator` for generating API client & SDK libraries, server stubs, documentation and configuration.

+### Integrating with OpenAPI Generator <a name="integrating-with-openapi-generator"></a>
+[OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).
+It provides generators and library templates for supporting multiple languages and frameworks.

 ## Support <a name="support"></a>
 If you would like further information, please send an email to apisupport@mastercard.com.